akaj-team/draft-kt-conventions/[Final] Kotlin Convention v1.0.0.md

 }
 ~~~

-* Should use scope function
+* Should use scope function.

 **GOOD**